jujaro/clocktail/README.md

 - This CLI tool functions like a TODO list.
 Instead of only showing what is left to do, it rotates your attention among the tasks you are working on, ensuring you focus on a single task at a time.
 - The idea is to work on the task presented by the tool until you either complete it or need to wait (e.g., waiting for a response).
 Then, you return to the tool to get the next task.
 - For the sort of work that I do, tasks require bursts of work followed by long wait periods.
 Idle time can be used to progress on other tasks.
+- The problem with frequent rotation between tasks is that you lose the context every time you switch.
+To help with this, you can write the context in the task to help you remember it next time you see it.
 - You can input your current tasks in a hierarchy of projects and tasks.
 - You can add as much context as you want for each project/task, so you have all the information you need when you return to it.
 - Some tasks can be snoozed, so they only appear after a certain time.